 - Add the dry ingredients to the bowl and beat just until the flour is incorporated.
 Then add the white chocolate chips and beat until combined.

-- Fill the pan and bake: Pour the dough in a prepared pan and spread evenly.
+- Press the dough in a prepared pan and spread evenly.
 Bake at 350°F for 30-34 minutes or until a toothpick inserted into the middle comes out clean.
 Cool completely prior to cutting.

 - These can also be baked in a 9-inch square pan, just reduce the baking time by 5-10 minutes (estimated)

 - Store in a airtight container for up to 5 days.

 - Cuisine: American